Anti-Afghan sentiment: Turkey

 Turkey is currently claimed to be hosting the largest refugee population in the world.
 With the increase of Afghan refugees and crimes associated with them, public sentiment in Turkey quickly began to turn against Afghans.
 The result was a further stepping effort by Turkey's government to further secure its border with Iran to stop a further influx of Afghans.

 However, with the increase in crime and social disruption, anti-Afghan sentiment continued to rise in Turkey.
 Social media in Turkey has seen an increase in hate speech against Afghans, even before more refugees arrived.

 A video surfaced online showing Turkish ultra-nationalists beating an Afghan man and was circulated on social media.

 South Korea

 The immigration of over 300 Afghan evacuees because of the end of the Afghan evacuation in 2021, resulted in a petition and protests from local Koreans to prevent the Afghans from coming.
 Parents of local school children expressed concerns of the presence of Afghan refugees in a building near their children's schools, citing child safety issues.
 Parents also cited issues of cultural shocks between Afghan refugee children and their own local children.
-A senior Korean humanitarian worker warned against the generalizations of immigrants and crime and argued parents should learn about other cultures rather than hold onto xenophobic beliefs.
+A senior Korean humanitarian worker warned against the generalizations of immigrants and crime and argued parents should learn about other cultures rather than hold onto xenophobic views.